Boca Raton Symphony Orchestra

 The Boca Raton Symphony Orchestra was a Boca Raton, Florida based chamber orchestra founded in 1983 by Fort Lauderdale Symphony Orchestra’s principal trumpeter, Paul McRae, and assistant principal violist, George McNally.

-There was a great deal of overlap between the Boca Raton and Fort Lauderdale groups from the beginning, and in 1985, the two orchestras were legally merged to form the Philharmonic Orchestra of Florida which would serve the South Florida community until its financial collapse in 2003.
+There was a great deal of overlap between the Boca Raton and Fort Lauderdale groups from the beginning, and in 1985, the two orchestras were legally merged to form the Philharmonic Orchestra of Florida (whose name was changed to Florida Philharmonic Orchestra in 1992) which would serve the South Florida community until its financial collapse in 2003.